 If you’re not already familiar with it from doing a football pool somewhere else, here’s how Super Bowl Squares works.

-Each team member is assigned a specific section of squares to sell.
+Each team member is assigned a specific section of squares to sell or specific ones chosen at random.
 10 players-10 squares each.
 Make a copy of the grid for each player with the squares that they’re selling highlighted.
 As they sell, they’ll fill in the initials of each buyer on the square(s) that they purchased.
 (We charged $10 per square.
 But you can go up or down on the price, depending on what team members agree on.)

 Once the squares are sold, you’ll number from 0 to 9 across the top and down the left side.
 You can put these numbers in any order.
 Draw them out of a hat or just randomly write them.
 (Reminds me of Sudoku.)

 There are typically three winners: one at the end of the first quarter, end of second quarter, and end of game.
 Winners are determined based on the game score.
 For example, if the score after the first quarter is Seahawks 13, Broncos 17, the last number for the Seahawks score is 3 and the last number for the Broncos is 7.
 The square on the grid that has the Seahawks with a number of 3, and Broncos score of 7, would be the winner.
 That would be SE according to the sample above.